 - We also allow you to set up one-time passwords (codes sent via SMS to your mobile device) for high-risk transactions.

 All online sessions are encrypted using Secure Socket Layer (SSL)/Transport Layer Security (TLS) technology.
-Whether browsing through pages on our website or logging in to Member Connect, you'll see "https" and a closed padlock icon on your browser window.
+Whether browsing through pages on our website or logging in to Member Connect, you'll see a closed padlock icon on your browser window.
 This means your web traffic is encrypted.
 But you should ensure you're viewing the page you intended to visit.